 - Exposure to nicotine during pregnancy and after birth (including 2nd-hand smoking)

-- Unsafe sleeping environment or CO2 rebreathing: e.g., a shared blanket, stuffed animals in the crib (because of the grasping reflex, newborns tend to drag items to their faces)
+- Unsafe sleeping environment or CO2 rebreathing, e.g., a shared blanket, stuffed animals in the crib, soft bedding

 The differential diagnoses listed here are not exhaustive.